Siddik2202/python_ecs_with_ecr/README.md

 ## Steps to be perform

+* You need to upgrade your flask in dockerfile check befor run.

 1. Craete a Cluster on AWS ECR Panel by giving Name and AWS Farget.

 2. For docker image we need to create private/public repository from Amazon ECR by giving name.